 Manufactured and mobile homes purchases are restricted to the following maximum loan amounts:

 This FHA loan type can be used to purchase just a home, or a home and lot.
 If only the home is purchased at first, the home can be placed on a leased lot, as long as the initial lease is at least 3 years.

 The max loan term for an FHA loan on a manufactured or mobile home ranges from 15-25 years, depending on a few specifics:

 The easiest way to be sure your condo will make the cut is to check out the FHA’s list of approved developments.
-Be aware that some associations let their approval status lapse, so it’s also a good idea to double check before putting an FHA offer on a condo property.
+Be aware that some associations let their approval status lapse, so it’s also a good idea to double-check the current list before putting an FHA offer on a condo property.

-Commonly referred to as a reverse mortgage, a home equity conversion mortgage (HECM) allows qualified homeowners to receive monthly cash disbursements by essentially liquidating the equity in their home.
+Most have heard or seen advertisements on TV for reverse mortgages.
+Reverse mortgages are used as a home equity conversion mortgage (HECM).
+This allows qualified homeowners to receive monthly cash disbursements by liquidating the equity they’ve built up in their home.

-The FHA HECM program can be a good option for older Americans who own their home and are looking to increase their monthly cash flow.
-Since HECM products reduce your home equity, the FHA sets strict requirements for these products.
+The FHA HECM program can be an attractive option for older Americans who already own their home and are looking to increase their monthly cash flow.
+Since HECMs reduce your home equity, the FHA sets strict requirements for their FHA HECM program.

 If considering an FHA home equity conversion mortgage, you must:

 Property and financial qualification requirements also will apply.
 Keep in mind that along with the gradual reduction in your home equity, you’ll also be responsible for fees and mortgage insurance premiums upfront at closing.
 While a HECM can be a good last resort, it’s wise to explore other income sources as well.

 See also: Guide to FHA Cash-Out Refinances